 DON’T hesitate to make backup plans.
 Although children should be given a chance to eat what everyone else is having at the table, it’s okay to serve them foods they’re familiar with if that will help them be in an environment that can be overwhelming.
 Prepare one dish ahead of time that you know they will eat.

 DON’T be reluctant to ask for professional help.
 Feeding challenges can range in severity.
 If you have any questions or concerns, talk to your child’s pediatrician.
-You can also visit a certified speech-language pathologist (SLP) for a feeding and/or swallowing evaluation.
-SLPs help people with feeding and swallowing disorders to safely eat, accept new foods, and develop and maintain a positive relationship with eating—in individual feeding therapy as well as in groups with peers who have similar challenges.
+You can also consult ASHA’s milestones checklists to see the feeding skills that are expected between birth and 3 years in children.
+A certified speech-language pathologist (SLP) can evaluate your child’s feeding and swallowing skills and can help in a variety of ways.
+SLPs work with children to help them safely eat, accept new foods, and develop and maintain a positive relationship with eating—in individual feeding therapy as well as in groups with peers who have similar challenges.
 Find a certified SLP at www.asha.org/profind.
 Look for one that specializes in feeding and swallowing.